praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

 ### Add the Adobe Analytics Product String Extension

-If you are familiar with Adobe Analytics implementations, you are probably already familiar with the [products variable](https://marketing.adobe.com/resources/help/en_US/sc/implement/products.html) .
+If you are familiar with [!DNL Adobe Analytics] implementations, you are probably already familiar with the [products variable](https://marketing.adobe.com/resources/help/en_US/sc/implement/products.html) .
 The products variable has a specific syntax and gets used in slightly different ways depending on the context.
-To help make the population of the products variable easier in Launch, three additional extensions have been created in the Launch extension marketplace.
+To help make the population of the products variable easier in [!DNL Launch], three additional extensions have been created in the [!DNL Launch] extension marketplace.

-In this section you will add an extension created by Adobe Consulting for use on the Product Detail page.
+In this section, you will add an extension created by [!DNL Adobe] Consulting for use on the Product Detail page.

 1. Go to the **[!UICONTROL Extensions]** > **[!UICONTROL Catalog]** page.
-1. Find the Adobe Analytics Product String extension by Adobe Consulting Services and click **[!UICONTROL Install]**.
+1. Find the [!DNL Adobe Analytics] Product String extension by [!DNL Adobe] Consulting Services and click **[!UICONTROL Install]**.

    ![](/help/assets/analytics-addproductstringextension.png)